valansai/nymshare/README.md

 2. Paste a NymShare link (format: `<service_addr>::<filename>`) and click **Download**.
 3. Monitor download progress in the **Download Requests** tab.

+### Explore Files
+1. Go to the **Explore** tab.
+2. Paste a Nym address link and click **Explore**.
+3. Monitor explore progress.
+4. Search for file names and download them

 ### Customize Settings
 - Change the download directory in the **Download** tab settings.
 - Toggle between light and dark themes for the UI.

 ### Track Requests
 - View the status of all download requests (sent, accepted, completed) in the **Download Requests** tab.
+- View the status of all explore requests, and search for files in them

 ## Key Points
 - Only **active files** are available for sharing.
 Requests for deactivated files will **not be accepted** until the file is reactivated.